 Annual Financial Report

 The Annual Financial Report of the Government of Canada provides overall financial data on federal revenues and spending on a full accrual accounting basis for the most recent complete fiscal year.
-It is available through the Finance Canada website.
+It is available through the Finance Canada website under Publications.

 Fiscal Reference Tables

 Along with the Annual Financial Report, Finance Canada also publishes its annual Fiscal Reference Tables.
 Financial information on the provinces and territories is also included.
-The tables are available through the Finance Canada website.
+The tables are available through the Finance Canada website under Publications.

 The Fiscal Monitor

 Produced by Finance Canada, this monthly newsletter highlights the most recent financial results of the Government.
-It is available on the Finance Canada website.
+The Fiscal Monitor is available on the Finance Canada website under Publications.